 Depending on the species of candida and the location of its overgrowth, candidiasis can present different symptoms.
 Let’s take a look at the most common forms of candidiasis.

 Thrush, alternately known as oropharyngeal candidiasis, refers to candidiasis affecting the mouth and throat.
 Symptoms for thrush can vary, but you can generally expect:

 - White patches on your tongue, cheeks, throat, and roof of the mouth

 - Redness or soreness in and around the mouth

 - A cottony, fuzzy feeling in the mouth

 - Cracking at the corners of the mouth

 - Pain when eating (and swallowing if the infection has spread to your throat)

 Though it can affect just about anyone, thrush is generally uncommon in healthy adults.
 It most often affects children, older adults, and those with compromised immune systems, like those with HIV/AIDS or certain forms of blood cancer.

 Although men can also get genital candidiasis, it is more common in women.
-An estimated three out of four women will get at least one yeast infection in their lives, a result of yeast overgrowth in the vagina.
+An estimated three out of four women will have at least one yeast infection in their lifetime, a result of yeast overgrowth in the vagina.
 This typically occurs due to chemical imbalances in the vagina, a result of pregnancy, diabetes, a compromised immune system, or certain medications and lubricants.
 The infection can potentially be passed from one person to another via sexual intercourse, but it is not exclusively a sexually transmitted disease.